Jewels of Indochina

 Day 20-From Ho Chi Minh City, visit Cu Chi Tunnels

-This morning we take a short drive out of the city to the infamous Cu Chi Tunnels, which formed an incredible underground command base for 10,000 Viet Cong troops and were a major part of the 1968 Tet Offensive.
-The site is a fascinating insight into the resourcefulness of the Vietnamese.
-There is the opportunity to crawl through a small specially adapted section of the tunnels should you wish to sample the claustrophobic conditions in which the Viet Cong lived.
+This morning, we'll take a short drive out of the city to the infamous Cu Chi Tunnels, an underground command base which was a major part of the 1968 Tet Offensive.
+If you're up to experiencing the claustrophobic conditions the Viet Cong lived in, there's the opportunity to crawl through a small, specially adapted section of the tunnels.
 Afterwards we bid farewell to our tour leader who continues back to Ho Chi Minh City while you continue by road into Cambodia.
 Border formalities take place at Moc Bai (Vietnam) and Bavet (Cambodia) crossing point.
 Our final destination is Phnom Penh, Cambodia's capital.
+Our total driving time today if five to six hours, including stops.

 21